CarbsLinux/otools/README.md

 otools
 ------

-Some OpenBSD userland utilities meant to be included in Carbs Linux base.
+Some OpenBSD-6.8 userland utilities meant to be included in Carbs Linux base.

 Currently includes the following software:
 - diff